A Day at the Office

 Jack E. Demos, MD

 A graduate of University of Pennsylvania Medical School, Jack completed his General Surgery Residency at Berkshire Medical Center in Pittsfield, MA, and his Plastic Surgery Residency at Western Pennsylvania Hospital in Pittsburgh, PA.
-He has been Board Certified in Plastic and Reconstructive Surgery for more than 25 years.
+He has been Board Certified in Plastic and Reconstructive Surgery for more than 35 years.
+Jack’s service to others was recognized with a Jefferson Award for Volunteerism and he joined his father to accept an honor from the Kingdom of Bhutan in 2012.

 Director of Programs and Logistics